SnappyJumper/Measure-Up/README.md

 ### Typography

-The main font used in the site is Poppins from Google Font with a back up of sans-serif, should it fail to load.
+The main font used in the site is Poppins from Google Font with a backup of sans-serif, should it fail to load.
 Maname, also from Google Fonts, is used for all headings and subheadings including the logo.
 It is backed up by serif should it fail to load.

 ### Wireframes